mohammaddehnavi/Docker-Presentation/README.md

 ```
 docker ps # show list of all running container

-docker ps -a # Show all containers(runnig, exited container)
+docker ps -a # Show all containers(running, exited container)
 ```
 #### Stop and Kill
-If you want to stop a container you can use stop command, this command send sigterm signal and if container don't stop then after 10 second send kill signal and kill container
+If you want to stop a container you can use stop command, this command sends sigterm signal and if the container doesn't stop then after 10-second send kill signal and kill the container

 - Note: You can use kill command directly!!